IraAngeles-IBM/CFC-ASEAN-Training-Manual/Workshop_Watsion_Studio/Jupyter_Notebook_Credit_Card_approval_model.md

-# Jupyter Notebook - Credit Card Approval Model
+# Chapter 4 Jupyter Notebook - Credit Card Approval Model

 In this tutorial, you will be using Machine Learning and Jupyter Notebook using Watson Sutdio.